esl/elixirconf-eu-jekyll/_speakers/thomas-orourke.md

 pic_url: thomas-orourke.jpg
 firstname: Thomas
 lastname: O'Rourke
-position:
-  Organized the northernmost Elixir meetup in the world.
-Worked on Media Player 1.0 at Microsoft to make computers do more then beep-beep.
+position: Organized the northernmost Elixir meetup in the world.
+Worked on Media Player 1.0 at Microsoft - making computers do more than beep-beep.
 twitter: tomjoro
 github: tomjoro
 type: speaker
 ---

-<p>Thomas does both managing/leading and architecting/developing.
-His greatest strengths are his enthusiasm and ability to mentor others.
-He enjoys making sense of software stacks/organizations and driving products to market, applying himself where needed.
-He has worked within many fields over the years: Finance, Media, and Security/Enterprise software, etc. He is constantly learning and applying cutting edge software methodologies and technologies. </p>
+<p>Thomas’ greatest strengths are enthusiasm and mentoring.
+He keeps himself busy making sense of software stacks/organisations and driving products to market.
+Having worked with a variety of computer languages, systems and fields for three decades gives some perspective.
+He has been using Elixir for several years now and is an avid supporter and evangelist for the language,  organizing meetups, blogging and commits when he can.
+“Take it apart until you understand how it works,” is his motto – he’s currently busy putting lots of things back together. </p>